ameenarida/AVEN-PROJECT/README.md

-# GitHub Cloud Connector – AVENTISIA Assignment
+# GitHub Cloud Connector – AVENTISIA

 ## Objective
 The purpose of this project is to develop a simple GitHub Cloud Connector that interacts with the GitHub REST API.
 It demonstrates API integration, authentication, and basic repository operations.